Spring in the garden

 Lately we have been enjoying some beans from the garden and some fresh salads - we have, rocket, mizuna, mustard and some other salad varieties.
 A lot of things are getting eaten by the possums, the spinach is especially popular!
 Just when I think it's almost time for spinach pie it gets whisked away!
 Never-the-less we do get to eat some things.
 We also have corn and tomatoes on the way.

 This water dragon hangs out in our garden sometimes.
-It makes me happy when I catch a glimpse of it.
 I like to think of our garden as a haven for native animals.
-Here it is hanging out on the veranda of the kids cubby house.
+Here it is hanging out on the veranda of the cubby house.

 Since these photos were taken the lettuce and parsley have been eaten by the local possums.
 They are just resprouting now.